oaleynik/nwjs-autoupdater/README.md

 To update target application updater needs to know two things - where zip archive with the new version is located and where is the app's executable to restart application after update.
 These can be passed to updater via command line arguments `--bundle` and `--inst-dir`, where `--bundle` is the path to the zip archive with the new app version and `--inst-dir` is the path to app's executable.

 ### Build

+First of all - you need to have `golang` installed and properely configured ;)

 Run `GOOS=darwin GOARCH=amd64 go build -ldflags "-s -w" -o autoupdater` to build for OSX.
 Run `GOOS=windows GOARCH=386 go build -ldflags "-s -w -H=windowsgui" -o autoupdater.exe` to build for Win32.